nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### The NVDA Add-ons list

 If you want to keep in touch with your add-on users or want to learn from or contribute your add-on to others, please subscribe to [NVDA add-ons list][4].
-This is a low traffic list devoted to discussing current and future add-ons, as well as to review other add-ons created by members of the community or have your add-on reviewed by other add-on developers around the world.
+This is a low traffic list devoted to discussing current and future add-ons, as well as to send and receive feedback on add-ons, including yours.

 ### The NVDA Community Add-ons web site and code repository